philzook58/philzook58.github.io/_posts/2021-04-03-a-simplified-egraph.md

 To add analyses, you want to store a compound structure in the IntDisjointMap. `Tuple{Vector{ENode}, Analysis)` The merge operation then does both enode merge and analysis merge.

+Possibly changing enodes to be binary might be nice.
+One can compile arbitrary arity into this.
+Then everything fits in place in the appropriate arrays, removing significant indirection

 Uses of egraphs:
 - https://www.philipzucker.com/rust-category/